ClickCease

 Measures of fund valuation and performance, such as IRRs or MOICs are published net of carried interest.

-How to calculate carried interest
+How to calculate carried interest?

 The following hypothetical example illustrates how carried interest is calculated.